Survival Snaring & Animal Tracking Workshop February 10 - 12, 2023

-Join us for a full day of Wild Animal Tracking at our magnificent Boreal Forest Adventure Center.
+Join us for a full weekend of Survival Snaring and Wild Animal Tracking at our magnificent Boreal Forest Adventure Center.
 Learn how to read animal tracks and sign to determine what animals are in your area.
-Discover methods to quickly and effectively identify animal tracks, follow animal trails, interpret animal movements, and relate what we find to animal biology and behavior.
+Discover methods to quickly and effectively identify potential trapping areas in order to secure animals for food, and process and cook animals on a fire.

 This workshop is suitable for professionals, nature enthusiasts, teachers, outdoor educators, and anyone interested in increasing fascinating knowledge of local animals.